golemfactory/golem-architecture/gaps/gap-25_golem_certificates/gap-25_golem_certificates.md

 | Golem Intermediate    | inbound           |
 | Partner's certificate | manifest-outbound |

-Than `Parter's certificate` is not allowed to sign manifests and Agent application should reject such Proposals.
+then `Partner's certificate` is not allowed to sign manifests and Agent application should reject such Proposals.
-Note that certificates chain is incorrect, because `Partner's certificate` shouldn't be signed by `Golem Intermediate` in the first place.
+Note that the certificate chain is incorrect, because `Partner's certificate` shouldn't be signed by `Golem Intermediate` in the first place.

 ### Limiting certificates chain length